Costa Rica Roadtrip - Part 1

 2. Route

-Please follow this link to see the route: Costa Rica Roadtrip - Route (sorry, cannot afford iframes…)
+Please follow this link to Google Maps to see the route: Costa Rica Roadtrip - Route (sorry, cannot afford iframes…)

 For the detailed itinerary and my thoughts on each destination, check out my blog post: "Costa Rica Roadtrip - Part 2"